arangodb-foxx/qlik-connector/README.md

 This is a simple qlik-connector allowing pagination of documents.
 Of course it is also able to deliver the data to any other application.

+**IMPORTANT**

+This is a demo application.
+Do not use this application without further authentication on a public accessible server!

+**IMPORTANT**

 ## Routes

 ### /documents - Paginate documents inside a given collection (GET)